Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Wind retention in globular clusters

 Observations of young clusters (ages up to $300\,{\text{Myr}}$) in the Magellanic Clouds have placed significant limits on the amount of gas present within them \citep{Bastian2014}.
 The authors concluded that the clusters they studied could contain at most $75\,{\text{M}_\odot}$ of gas, as indicated by dust measurements, or at most $200\,{\text{M}_\odot}$ of gas, as indicated by HI measurements, typically amounting to $<1\,\%$ of the total cluster mass.
 In other words, observations of young clusters in the Magellanic Clouds would seem to imply that gas from stellar winds is not retained.
-This apparent contradiction with the calculations illustrated in Figure~\ref{fig:f_1P_vs_M_init} is resolved when one considers the masses, or more precisely, the depth of gravitational potential wells, of the clusters considered in \citet{Bastian2014}.
-These clusters are much less massive than typical globular clusters.
-For example, the three most massive clusters considered (NGC 1850, NGC 1856 and NGC 1866) all have masses below $10^5\,{\text{M}}_\odot$ as reported in the Baumgardt online catalogue.
-They are also slightly larger with half-mass radii of approximately $8\,{\text{pc}}$.
+We show the globular clusters in the LMC and SMC in Figure~\ref{fig:f_1P_vs_M_init}, with the second population fractions obtained from \citet{Milone20} and the updated most recent values of their initial masses (compared to \citealt{Milone20}) kindly provided by Holger Baumgardt (private communication).
+One can see that when considering the initial cluster masses, one does not expect these young clusters to retain significant amounts of gas and hence form multiple populations.
+More broadly, one should consider the depth of the gravitational well in the clusters since the LMC/SMC globular clusters are also slightly larger compared to the Galactic GCs, and have half-mass radii of approximately $8\,{\text{pc}}$.
 Therefore, based on our calculations presented here, we would also expect the clusters observed in \citet{Bastian2014} to be devoid of gas as their gravitational potential wells would be too shallow to retain the gas released as stellar winds.

 In Paper II of this series, we will explore in detail the idea that gas retained in sufficiently massive or compact globular clusters leads to the production of the second population of stars seen in some globular clusters \citep[e.g.,][]{Conroy2011}.
 Here we simply note that {\it the presence (and indeed size) of a second stellar population appears to correlate with the retention of gas from winds derived from the first population of stars}, as shown in Figure~\ref{fig:f_1P_vs_M_init}.